 Successful completion of the above courses is required before taking methods courses.
-The exception is UNI 210 Wellness for the Elementary Teacher, which may be completed at any time.
+The exception is TEP 210 Wellness for the Elementary Teacher, which may be completed at any time.

-- UNI 210 Wellness for the Elementary Teacher, 1 hour
+- TEP 211 Wellness for Elementary Teachers, 1 hour

 - TEP 423 Methods of Elementary Reading and Language Arts, 3 hours

 - TEP 424 Methods of Elementary Mathematics, 3 hours

 - TEP 425 Methods of Elementary Social Studies and Humanities, 3 hours

 - TEP 426 Methods of Elementary Science, 3 hours